 As we discussed earlier, a VPN can temporarily assign your device a new IP address, located in another country.
 This allows you to access content that you might not normally have access to.

-Aussie citizens and visitors to Oz are strongly advised to subscribe to a Virtual Private Network service, like ExpressVPN.
+Aussie citizens and visitors to Oz are strongly advised to subscribe to a Virtual Private Network service, like NordVPN.